 As always full instructions will be provided along with:

-You can register for the 2014 survey by clicking the link below, emailing firstname.lastname@example.org or leaving a message on our telephone hotline 01722 342755.
+You can register for the 2014 survey by clicking the link below or by emailing firstname.lastname@example.org

 Plantlife respects your privacy and will not give or sell your personal data to any third party.
 To read our privacy and security statement click here.

 If you're signed up to survey, the following resources might be useful - click on each to download:

 - Guidance notes

 - Survey form